-OpenFOAM is now a well known opensource CFD solution constantly evolving and able to compete with the most famous industrial solutions on the market, like Fluent or StarCCM+.
-Besides having an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence and heat transfer, to acoustics, solid mechanics and electromagnetics, OpenFOAM offers a good documentation from software installation to first steps with already set-up cases and tutorials.
+OpenFOAM is a well known open-source Computational Fluid Dynamics (CFD) solution constantly evolving and able to compete with most famous industrial solutions on the market, like Fluent® or StarCCM+®.
+Besides having an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence and heat transfer, to acoustics, solid mechanics and electromagnetics, OpenFOAM offers a solid documentation from software installation to first steps with already set-up cases and tutorials.

-Considering that the OpenCFD and the Scilab Teams are now part of the same entity (ESI-Group), there will be new tools leveraging the assets of both software giving Scilab and OpenFOAM users the opportunity to bring their simulation to a whole new level.
-Here is a first and quick tutorial for an easy use of OpenFOAM within Scilab.
+Considering that the OpenCFD and the Scilab Teams are now part of ESI Group, we now have the potential of developing new solutions leveraging the assets of both software giving Scilab and OpenFOAM users the opportunity to bring their simulation to a whole new level.
+Here is a first quick tutorial for an elementary use of OpenFOAM together with Scilab.

 As said, the documentation is great.
 So see this link to download and compile OpenFOAM source code.

-OpenFOAM simulation set-up is made through a set of text files call Dictionaries located in a specific case directory.
+OpenFOAM simulation setup is made through a set of text files called Dictionaries and located in a specific case directory.

-As shown on above image, this case directory is devided into :
+As shown on above image, this case directory is divided into:

 Let’s see how to make basic interactions between Scilab and OpenFOAM.
-Our case for this example is a NACA 0012 airfoil simulated at different angle of attack.
+Our case for this example is a NACA 0012 airfoil simulated at different angles of attack.

-Considering that every OpenFOAM applications (solvers & utilities) can be used on any directory using the parameter -case, you can work anywhere you want.
-In this example we will work in the airfoil case directory and will start by creating a new directory called Results, in which we will gather the pressure on the mesh for a defined set of angle of attack.
+Considering that every OpenFOAM application (solvers & utilities) can be used on any directory using the parameter -case, you can work anywhere you want.
+In this example we will work in the airfoil case directory and will start by creating a new directory called Results, in which we will gather the pressure on the mesh for a defined set of angles of attack.

 - OpenFOAM applications

 With OpenFOAM source code compiled, you have access to all of the OpenFOAM applications just by calling them in the command line terminal.
-For that to work, you just have to source the openFOAM bashrc file.
-To do so, use the unix function for shell command execution in Scilab:
+In order for it to work, you just have to “source” the OpenFOAM bashrc file.
+To do so, simply use the unix function for shell command execution in Scilab:

 - Simulation set-up from Scilab